 Aligning Public Interest with Private Investment

-Delivery: On-line virtual 2-hr sessions, meeting once or twice per week.
+Delivery: On-line virtual 2-hr sessions, meeting once or twice per week over six months.
 Internet access and video technology required.

 Certification: Upon completion of the program, Fellows are awarded the globally recognized Schulich School of Business, Masters Certificate in Sustainable Infrastructure Development and Finance, from York University, Toronto, Canada.

 Stay Tuned for Exciting Updates on the 2023 Delivery of the Sustainable Infrastructure Fellowship Program!

 “The Fellowship is an unmatched opportunity to interact with some of the largest global investors in infrastructure and learn directly from them how they make their investment decisions.
 Most are eager to pursue investment opportunities in the emerging markets”